Artifact

 Acquisition in 2013

-IQ Engines specializes in image recognition software, offering a platform called Glow that automatically tags and organizes photos.
-The technology can identify scenes, objects, landmarks, text, and people within images, making it suitable for integration into both mobile and web applications.
-Additionally, IQ Engines monetizes images by transforming them into data that can be paired with relevant retailers, advertisers, and web photo publishers, facilitating targeted marketing opportunities.
+IQ Engines is a provider of image recognition software that specializes in automatically tagging and organizing photographs.
+The company's platform, Glow, utilizes advanced technology to recognize scenes, objects, landmarks, text, and people within images.
+Glow is designed for seamless integration with both mobile and web applications, allowing users to enhance their photo management experience.
+Additionally, IQ Engines monetizes images by connecting them with relevant retailers, advertisers, and web photo publishers, effectively transforming photos into valuable data.

 Rockmelt